- Permitted development rights only apply to houses

-Permitted development rights only apply to houses.
-If you are planning on developing any part of a flat, maisonette or any other buildings you will need to apply for planning permission.
+Permitted development rights apply to residential houses whether it's a small cottage or large country home, however, if you intend to develop blocks of flats, maisonettes or any other buildings, you will need to apply for planning permission.
 Your home's location can also affect your property's eligibility.
-In some 'designated areas' restrictions are in place that limits permitted development.
+In some 'designated areas' restrictions are in place that limit permitted development.
 For instance, if you live in:

 - a Conservation Area

 - a National Park